Illinois LGBTQIA+ Resource Hub

 -

-Illinois allows gender-neutral parent designations on their child’s birth certificate.
-You can be named “Parent” rather than “Mother” or “Father.”
+Birth certificates are more than a piece of paper; they can influence how schools, doctors, and governments recognize your family.
+Illinois allows gender-neutral parent designations on their child's birth certificate.
+You can be named "Parent" rather than "Mother" or "Father."
 Parents may be added to a birth certificate when meeting one of the custody or adoption situations above.
+For more information on how to correct birth certificate issues, see the Vital Records / ID Documents page.